FLYSTEPHEN/python-data-assignments/assignment1/README.md

 enrich your dataset:
 - [ ] You can download data set from [gov open data portals](https://data.gov.hk/en/), [research institutes](https://ourworldindata.org/), or [any collection](https://github.com/awesomedata/awesome-public-datasets) that you can verify.
 You don't have to actually download the data in this bonus question, because some dataset is too large to be put onto GitHub repo.
 Simply give pointers to the database you are considering and briefly describe how they can be incorporated into the dataset you just scraped or how they can assist your articulation.
 - [ ] You can get some related data via [HTTP based API](https://earthquake.usgs.gov/fdsnws/event/1/).
 Please tell us what is the API, give a few (truncated) sample responses, and discuss how that data can potentially help your data-driven report.
-## Future issues
-- [ ] The codes for scraping journalists' twitter accounts, pgps, emails and websites have been written but not operated since there is no needs at this stage
-- [ ] We can also get their twitter easily, then we could scrape their twitts.
-- [ ] We can analyze the pattern of their contributions by time. we can also do the analysis by geography, since we have collect their cities.